 Gender:

-I prefer to be contacted at: ○ Home ○ Work ○ Cell ○ Email
+I prefer to be contacted at: ◯ Home ◯ Work ◯ Cell ◯ Email

 My status is: ○ Faculty

-○ Student
+🔿 Student

-○ Staff
+⊖ Staff

-○ Applicant
+⊖ Applicant

-○ Other
+O Other

 Title:

-School: <select> \rightarrow</select>
+School: <select> 🗸</select>

 School Address:

 How did you hear about our office?:

 Office, etc.?
-If so, whom did you co Iformally, such as through mediation, discussing it with a supervisor, Human Resources, Ombuds ntact and what were the results?
-Please provide as much information as possible, such as dates of of those involved.
+If so, whom did you cor formally, such as through mediation, discussing it with a supervisor, Human Resources, Ombuds ntact and what were the results?
+Please provide as much information as possible, such as dates of f those involved.
 Use additional sheets if necessary.:

-Would you like to try mediation or another form of informal complaint resolution?: ○ Yes ○ No
+Would you like to try mediation or another form of informal complaint resolution?: ⊖ Yes ⊖ No

-Have you filed a grievance with UCLA relating to this matter?: ○ Yes ○ No
+Have you filed a grievance with UCLA relating to this matter?: ⊖ Yes ⊖ No

-Are you a member of the Academic Senate?: ○ Yes ○ No ○ I don't know
+Are you a member of the Academic Senate?: ⊖ Yes ⊖ No ⊖ I don't know

 Are you a member of a union and/or represented by a collective bargaining unit?: ○ Yes ○ No

 Name(s) of the person(s) who you believe engaged in discriminatory, harassing, biased and/or retaliatory behavior:

-Basis of Complaint: ○ Pregnancy
+Basis of Complaint:

+- O Pregnancy

-Medical Condition (cancer-related or genetic characteristics)
+- Medical Condition (cancer-related or genetic characteristics)

-Retaliation (for complaining about discrimination or harassment)
+- Retaliation (for complaining about discrimination or harassment)

-Service in the Uniformed Services or Protected Veterans (military or veteran status)
+- Service in the Uniformed Services or Protected Veterans (military or veteran status)

-○ Race
+- Race

-○ Color
+- O Color

-○ Citizenship
+- Citizenship

-○ National Origin
+- O National Origin

-○ Ancestry
+- Ancestry

-Religion
+- Religion

-Marital Status
+- Marital Status

-○ Age
+- Age

-Genetic Information (including family medical history)
+- Genetic Information (including family medical history)

-Disability (physical or mental)
+- Disability (physical or mental)

-nappened, words used (state whethe you checked as a basis for your comp narassment, bias or retaliation.
-Use ich you base your complaint, including: date(s), place(s), person(s) involved, witness(es), what er you are quoting directly or paraphrasing), etc. Be sure to include details to support each category plaint.
-If it is not obvious, also explain what leads you to believe the conduct was discrimination, additional sheets if necessary (please use 12-point or larger font size).
-Attach any documentary memoranda, job descriptions, notes, etc.:
+Describe in detail the event(s) on which you base your complaint, including: date(s), place(s), person(s) involved, witness(es), what happened, words used (state whether you are quoting directly or paraphrasing), etc. Be sure to include details to support each category you checked as a basis for your complaint.
+If it is not obvious, also explain what leads you to believe the conduct was discrimination, harassment, bias or retaliation.
+Use additional sheets if necessary (please use 12-point or larger font size).
+Attach any documentary evidence, including email printouts, memoranda, job descriptions, notes, etc.:

-What would you like to nappen as a result of your complaint?:

-Do you have any specific suggestions about how this situation might be improved or prevented in the future?: